-The CA SHALL revoke a Certificate within 24 hours if one or more of the following occurs:
+The CA MUST revoke a Code Signing Certificate within one (1) business day if the SHALL revoke a Certificate within 24 hours if one or more of the following occurs:

-- 1. The Subscriber requests in writing that the CA revoke the Certificate; - 2.
-The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization; - 3.
+- 1. The Subscriber requests in writing that the CA revoke the Certificateor; - 2.
+The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization-; - 3.
 The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
-The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate; - 5.
-The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed; or - 6.
-The CA has reasonable assurance that a Certificate was used to sign Suspect Code.
+The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate: - 5.
+The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise or if there is clear evidence that the specific method used to generate the Private Key was flawed; or

+6. The CA has reasonable assurance that a Certificate was used to sign Suspect Code.